 “Medicine used to be simple, ineffective and relatively safe.
 It is now complex, effective and potentially dangerous”.

 That emphasis on being potentially dangerous has driven us to consider how we can make medicine safer while recognising its complexity and the need to involve patients, consumers and citizens.
 The plan assures us that having a baby is now safer than it was 10 years ago, which we welcome.
 Nevertheless, giving birth in this country is not as safe as in Sweden.
 Why?
-Their teamwork is awesome: they learn from mistakes and avoidable harm, then spread the learning.
+Its teamwork is awesome: it learns from mistakes and avoidable harm, then spreads the learning.
 We do not.
 The maternity review fashioned a system based on the Swedish system, called “rapid resolution and redress”.
 We have no confidence that the department will introduce it, so I would welcome some support from the Minister to enable that to happen.

 My Lords, I thank the noble Lord, Lord Hunt of Kings Heath, for providing the House with the opportunity to debate the NHS.
 The Motion refers to parity of esteem.
 But, in the continued absence of a devolved Government at Stormont, I would argue very strongly that the people of Northern Ireland are not being given parity of esteem in healthcare.
 A recent study commissioned by the Northern Ireland Department of Health revealed that healthcare professionals are struggling to keep the local NHS running.